FabriceSalvaire/wayland-tracer/README.md

 between the compositor and client, which can be useful for debugging. **It can dump raw binary data** or interpret data to readable format if XML protocol definitions are provided.

-**Notice:** this tool can act as a man in the middle between the Wayland Compositor and a client.
+**Notice:** this tool acts as a man in the middle between the Wayland Compositor and a client.

+**Notice:** this tool will log all the message sent by the compositor.  **Take care, a client could silently ignore unknown messages when you run it with `WAYLAND_DEBUG=1`**.

 ## Building wayland-tracer